Up to 60% off sofas & mattresses — limited‑time deals.

 Who It’s Not For

-• Petite users who need a shallow, feet-on-floor sit
+• Petite users who need a shallower, feet-on-floor sit

-• Anyone who insists on removable covers for frequent deep cleaning
+• Anyone who wants removable covers for easier deep cleaning

 Bracci Soave Sofa